uphold/koa-error-mapper/README.md

 };
 ```

-Now use the error handler and register `CustomMapper`:
+Now use the error mapper and register `CustomMapper`:

 ```js
 'use strict';